jamesloper/blog/_posts/2020-02-25-mongodb-ssl-setup.md

 sudo apt install nginx
 ```

 At this point, navigating to `db.example.com` will result in the demo page for Nginx.
-Nothing further is really required to set up Nginx.
+Nothing further is really required
+to set up Nginx.

 Next, install Certbot, the official tool that fully automate setup and of course renewal of LetsEncrypt certificates.

+### Ubuntu 18

 ``` bash
 sudo add-apt-repository ppa:certbot/certbot